 There is no reason in the world why you should take anything too personally.
 There is no reason in the world to take responsibility for everything that happens to other people.

-A book that will show you how to develop a ceratin amount of emotional detachment that will help you maintain a state of calmness, self-control and psychic integrity in your everyday life.
+This book that will show you how to develop emotional detachment and control too much unhealthy empathy.
+It will also help you maintain a state of calmness and self-control.

-Discover how to stop taking everything too personally, and getting upset by what people say and do.
+Read the book, and you will discover how to stop taking everything too personally and getting upset by what people say and do.